Cornwall boasts a large number of world-famous gardens, many of which are within easy reach of the hotel

 Cornwall has a mild sub-tropical climate due to its geographical location on the edge of the Gulf Stream.
 The great plant hunters of the previous centuries realised this significant factor and as a result Cornish gardens are today considered some of the most famous in the world.
 The historic nature of these gardens are a testament to their founder families and gardeners and a tribute to those who nurture them today.

-Cornwall's world famous gardens are within easy reach of the hotel.
-The Lost Gardens of Heligan and The Eden Project are close by and are both worth visiting.
-Both of these attractions have powerful stories to tell and it is impossible to not feel moved by some aspect of time spent here.
+Many of Cornwall's world famous gardens are within easy reach of the hotel.
+The Lost Gardens of Heligan, Trewithen Gardens and The Eden Project are very close by and are all worth visiting.
+These gardens have powerful stories to tell and it is impossible to not feel moved by some aspect of time spent here.

 Less well known but no less impressive are Lamorran House Gardens and the beautiful spring gardens at Caerhays Castle.
-Overlooking Porthluney beach the gardens surrounding this beautiful castle are home to The National Collection of Magnolias.
+Overlooking Porthluney beach, the spring gardens surrounding this beautiful castle are home to The National Collection of Magnolias.
 From February to April these magnificent plants put on a breath taking display of colour that you don't expect to experience in early spring.
-Cornwall is also home to some of the UK's largest private botanical gardens and The Nare is able to arrange private guided visits for guests to these special places.

 Below is a full list of the gardens close to the hotel, many of which The Nare has concessionary rates for tickets purchased at the hotel.
 The Nare Spring Garden Breaks are designed to enable you to see these gardens at their best.
 However, a surprising number of the gardens are open all year round, and the autumn colours are magnificent.

 Cornwall's Spring Story - the moment Cornish Magnolias flower, spring has arrived in England - was founded by The Nare Hotel in partnership with the Great Gardens of Cornwall.FIND OUT MORE

 Caerhays Estate & Gardens are everything you could wish for in a spring woodland garden.
 Holders of the National Magnolia and Podocarpus Collection.
 It is also the original home of the world famous x williamsii camellias that came across from China.

 Call 01872 501310